stan-dev/posteriordb/README.md

 ```

-Note that the references are referencing to bibtex items that can be found in `content/references/references.bib`.
+Note that the references are referencing to BibTeX items that can be found in `content/references/references.bib`.

 ## Content

-The database contain
+The database contains

-1. `posteriors`: A folder with the different posteriors as json slots pointing to data and models
+1. `posteriors`: A folder with the different posteriors as JSON slots pointing to data and models
 2. The content folder contains (this part is not stable and may change)

   a. `content/data`: The data used in the models

-  b. `content/data-raw`: Data used to generate the data in the data folder with reproducible code (may be git submodule further along).
+  b. `content/data-raw`: Data used to generate the data in the data folder with reproducible code (maybe git submodule further along).

   c. `content/models`: The models used in different PPF

-  d. `content/posterior_gold_standards`: A folder with different posterior draws (may be git submodule further along).
+  d. `content/posterior_gold_standards`: A folder with different posterior draws (maybe git submodule further along).

-  e. `content/schemas`: json schemas used in the database
+  e. `content/schemas`: JSON schemas used in the database

-  f. `content/templates`: json templates for objects used in the database
+  f. `content/templates`: JSON templates for objects used in the database